 Saudi Arabia is seeking to ease tensions with Iran at a time when it is focusing on domestic and economic issues, including the rapid diversification of its economy and attraction of foreign direct investment.
 The Saudi’s are looking to this agreement to rein in Iran’s aggressive and subversive activities.
 China enjoys considerable economic leverage over Iran, but it remains to be seen whether Iran will abide by its promises to end its support for the Houthis.

 China’s political influence in the region may diminish if it is unable to ensure Iran’s compliance with the agreement.
 Many observers expect that the agreement will fail, particularly given the track record of the Iranian regime’s most powerful military institution, the Islamic Revolutionary Guard Corps (IRGC).
 The Iranian system may be reluctant to withhold material support for its proxies in the region, which could lead the deal to fall apart.
-Nevertheless, according to a Wall Street Journal report, Iran’s Secretary of the Supreme National Security Council (SNSC) Ali Shamkhani signaled Supreme Leader Khamenei’s support for the normalization.
+Nevertheless, according to a Wall Street Journal report, Iran’s then-Secretary of the Supreme National Security Council (SNSC) Ali Shamkhani signaled Supreme Leader Khamenei’s support for the normalization.

 Saudi Arabia is also smartly playing for leverage as the U.S. works toward brokering a deal between Saudi Arabia and Israel.
 The presentation of China as a competing interlocutor and partner is meant to demonstrate that Saudi Arabia has other options for purveyors of weapons, security guarantees, and assistance in developing a civilian nuclear program.